minhtran241/landstock-tkproject/README.md

   Deletes a real estate property that match the provided *sID*.

 [More route details and documentation can be found in the provided link to the source code.](https://github.com/minhtran241/landstock-tkproject/blob/main/routes/bds/index.js)

-Feel free to provide further information or documentation for your routes as needed in your README.

 </details>